Curse of the pharaohs: Modern accounts

 Hieroglyphs were not deciphered until the early 19th century, so reports of curses before this are simply perceived bad luck associated with the handling of mummies and other artifacts from tombs.
 In 1699, Louis Penicher wrote an account in which he recorded how a Polish traveler bought two mummies in Alexandria and embarked on a sea journey with the mummies in the cargo hold.
 The traveler was alarmed by recurring visions of two specters, and the stormy seas did not abate until the mummies were thrown overboard.

-Zahi Hawass recalled that as a young archaeologist excavating at Kom Abu Billo he had to transport several artifacts from the Greco-Roman site.
-His cousin died on that day, his uncle died on its first anniversary, and on the third anniversary, his aunt died.
+Zahi Hawass recalled that, as a young archaeologist excavating at Kom Abu Billo, he had to transport several artifacts from the Greco-Roman site.
+He states that his cousin died on that day, that his uncle died on its first anniversary, and that on the third anniversary, his aunt died.
 Years later, when he excavated the tombs of the builders of the pyramids at Giza, he encountered the curse: "All people who enter this tomb who will make evil against this tomb and destroy it may the crocodile be against them in water, and snakes against them on land.
 May the hippopotamus be against them in water, the scorpion on land."

-Though not superstitious, Hawass decided not to disturb the mummies.
-However, he later was involved in the removal of two child mummies from Bahariya Oasis to a museum and reported he was haunted by the children in his dreams.
-The phenomena did not stop until the mummy of the father was reunited with the children in the museum.
-He concluded that mummies should not be displayed, though it was a lesser evil than allowing the general public into the tombs.
-Hawass also recorded an incident of a sick young boy who loved Ancient Egypt and was subject to a "miracle" cure in the Egyptian Museum when he looked into the eyes of the mummy of King Ahmose I.
+Though claiming not to be superstitious, Hawass decided not to disturb the mummies.
+However, he also claims he was later involved in the removal of two child mummies from Bahariya Oasis to a museum and reported that he was haunted by the children in his dreams – a phenomenon which he claims did not stop until the mummy of the father was reunited with the children in the museum.